AdobeDocs/app-builder/src/pages/runtime_getting_started/understanding_runtime.md

 ### Container lifecycle

 * When an action is invoked for the first time, a new container is created and the action code injected into it, making it a "warm" container.
+Container initialization takes time; minimizing this overhead contributes significantly to Runtime performance.
 * Warm containers can be reused only by the same user and action version.
 * Warm containers may sit idle for 10 minutes, and are then recycled if no requests are received.
 * The System maintains a pool of "prewarmed" containers, created with the default Node version and a memory value of `256MB`, `512MB`, or `1024MB`; they may be used by any user or action.
 Once initialized for an action, they become warm containers.